dsccommunity/StorageDsc/DSCResources/MSFTDSC_Disk/README.md

 this error.
 Use the `Service` resource in either the 'xPSDesiredStateConfgiuration' or 'PSDSCResources' resource module to set the 'defragsvc' service is always stopped and set to manual start up.

+The _Location_ for a disk may be `null` for some types of disk, e.g. file-based virtual disks.
+Physical disks or Virtual disks provided via a hypervisor or other hardware virtualization platform should not be affected.